-Today we’ll continue our weekly series on our ediscovery chapter of a legal informatics book.
-In this series, we’re covering the ediscovery basics, core technical ediscovery concepts, the technologies powering ediscovery, and the future of ediscovery.
+Today we ‘re continuing our series on ediscovery.
+In this series, we’re covering the ediscovery basics, core technical ediscovery concepts, the technologies powering ediscovery (encryption, machine learning, transcoding, etc.), and the future of ediscovery.

 We’re pleased today to dive into one of the more popular technologies used in modern ediscovery: machine learning, also often referred to as artificial intelligence or AI.
 You can also get the ebook in full here.